What's On In Stirling

 Whether you live in Scotland and you’re looking for a fascinating day out or you’re visiting on holiday, you can’t fail to be impressed by such a concentration of traditional Scottish events and entertainment.
 The climax of the day, the massed pipe bands, is one of the most inspiring and emotional sights of Scotland.

 Bridge of Allan Highland Games is run to professional standards by dedicated local volunteers.
 We look forward to meeting you in August.

 Enjoy the spectacle as hundreds of highland dancers display their graceful art.

 It’s the battle of the bands, as more than a thousand pipers thrill the crowds.

 Marvel at amazing feats of power and skill shown by top international strongmen.

 Stirling Highland Games

-We have a full programme of traditional Highland games competitions on offer including Running, Youth Running, Cycling, Highland Dancing, Heavyweights, Light Field, and Tug o War.
-We will also showcase several Piping Performances throughout the day.
+The games field is located behind Stirling Sports Village and offers spectacular views over to the Wallace Monument, Cambuskenneth Abbey and Stirling Castle.
+There is a full programme of traditional Highland games competitions on offer including Running, Youth Running, Cycling, Highland Dancing, Heavyweights, Light Field, and Tug o War.
+Several Piping Performances will also be showcased throughout the day.

 © in stirling.
 All rights reserved.